-'Smaller rooms benefit from selecting sofas with slimmer proportions and sleek, clean silhouettes.
+'If you are buying a couch for a small living room, you will benefit from selecting sofas with slimmer proportions and sleek, clean silhouettes.
 Choose a model with elegant tapered legs which raise the frame from the floor to give the illusion of more floor space.'

 'If you have a larger room, it will often benefit from the use of modular designs or, for a more formal look, a pair of sofas with accented armchairs.
 These larger scale pieces feel more statement and create an anchor to design around without overpowering a large living room.
 They also help zone, effectively acting as a room divider,' adds Patricia.

 Remember though, your sofa will need to fit through your front (or back) door and have enough clearance indoors to fit into your living room so measure up if you're unsure.
 Most larger designs break down into several pieces to accommodate this.

 3. Settle on a style for your space